ginobilinie/codeBook/README.md

 125. buildTree.cpp: build a tree based on preorder and inorder traverse sequence.
 Use preoder to determine the head, and use inorder to determine the partition.
 And it can be easily write a recursive method.
 Note how to use vector<int> vec(myvec.begin(), myvec.begin()+1) can just give the a new vector containing the 1st element of myvec.

  126. buildTree_v2.cpp: build a tree based on postorder and inorder traverse sequence.
 Use postorder to determine the head, and use inorder to determine the partition.
 And it can be easily write a recursive method.
 Note how to use vector<int> vec(myvec.begin(), myvec.begin()+1) can just give the a new vector containing the 1st element of myvec.

+127. levelOrderBottom.cpp: traverse the tree in level order, and we should put elements of each level in a same vector.
+I write it using bfs, with two queue, one queue stores the TreeNode*, another one stores the level id.
+Then we reverse the result vector.

 # old
 for fun, forever